cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 @anchor bloodchemistry-approach
 ### Approach
-The %BioGears Blood Chemistry system is the link between compartment-level and system-level blood constituent data.
+The Blood Chemistry system is the link between compartment-level and system-level blood constituent data.
 It populates system-level concentration and other data from compartment level data.

-Additionally, the blood chemistry computations required to compute acid-base balance and blood gas distribution are performed by the Blood Chemistry system (note that these equations are in the separate Saturation class in the current %BioGears engine).
+Additionally, the blood chemistry computations required to compute acid-base balance and blood gas distribution are performed by the Blood Chemistry system (note that these equations are in the separate Saturation class in the current engine).
 The Blood Chemistry system does not adjust mass or concentration of substances independently, but it does adjust concentration of species of a substance.
 For example, the Blood Chemistry system does not adjust the mass or concentration of total carbon dioxide in the blood, but it does compute the concentrations of the constituent species of total carbon dioxide (CO2): dissolved CO2, bound CO2, and bicarbonate.
 The acid-base and hemoglobin saturation models are used to compute how much of the total amount of carbon dioxide is in the form of bicarbonate, how much is dissolved, and how much is bound to hemoglobin.
 Similarly, the Blood Chemistry system does not change the total amount of oxygen in a compartment, but it does compute how much oxygen is dissolved and how much is bound to hemoglobin.

-The %BioGears acid-base and blood gas distribution model is based on the Stewart model for acid-base balance and the hemoglobin binding model described by Dash and Bassingthwaighte @cite dash2010erratum.
+The acid-base and blood gas distribution model is based on the Stewart model for acid-base balance and the hemoglobin binding model described by Dash and Bassingthwaighte @cite dash2010erratum.
 As described by Stewart, the model begins with electroneutrality.
 The charge of all strong ions in solution must be zero, as demonstrated by Equation 1.

 \f[\ \ \left[Na^+\right]+\left[K^+\right]+\left[I^{n+}\right]+\left[Cl^-\right]+\left[La^-\right]+\left[Ket^-\right]+\left[I^{n-}\right]+{\mathrm{[HCO}}^-_{\mathrm{3}}]-\left[A^-\right]\ =0 \f]
 <center>
 <i>Equation 1.</i>
 </center><br>
-Where *I<sup>n,+/-</sup>* represents the n anions and cations not included in %BioGears.
+Where *I<sup>n,+/-</sup>* represents the n anions and cations not included in the engine.
 All symbols are defined in [Table 6](@ref bloodchemistry-symbols).
 Note that some ions, such as carbonate, are in such minute concentrations that their contribution to electrical neutrality is negligible.
 These ions are neglected and thus excluded from Equation 1.

 It is convenient to define a concentration called strong ion difference [SID], described by Equation 2, which reduces the electroneutrality to Equation 3.